thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

     └─────────┘
 ```

-And those working on the `colors_2` feature branch should something that resembles this diagram.
+And those working on the `colors_2` feature branch should see something that resembles this diagram.

 ```text
    origin/master